(Photo Matcha Powder via @beingglutenfree)

 2. Taste & Form

 Matcha is green tea leaves crushed into a powder form.
-It has a bright, vibrantly green colour due to the special method of its cultivation.
+It has a bright, vibrantly green color due to the special method of its cultivation.
 The leaves are de-veined and de-stemmed, which helps the matcha powder become fine and smooth.

 (Photo via @beingglutenfree)